 Our top pick for the best camping knife is the ESEE 6-P. This knife is a powerhouse and hits every criterion we established for a top-tier survival and camping knife.
 With an overall blade length of 6.5 inches, it falls well in line with what we are looking for.
 The knife is full tang and made of 1095 high carbon steel.

-Though this is a nice long blade and the knife itself is nearly 12 inches in total length, it only weighs 12 ounces or less than a pound.
+Though this is an excellent long blade, and the knife is nearly 12 inches in total length, it only weighs 12 ounces or less than a pound.
 This model even comes with a polymer molded sheath.

 Morakniv Basic 511

 While the basic is not the size we want for our perfect camping knife, this knife features such quality at such an affordable list that I thought we must feature it in our search for the best camping knife for campers.

 If your budget is as razor-thin as the Scandi grind on this knife, then the Morakniv Basic 511 might turn out to be the very best camping knife for you.

 The 3.6-inch blade is high carbon steel.
 It is partial tang and fits into a meaty and grippy rubber handle that does the job well.
 The blade is also fitted into a hard combi sheath which slips right onto your belt to make this knife simple to carry.

 Morakniv is always making fine survival and camping knives at an incredible price point.
 This knife is the best deal on the market!

 I am a big fan of Kershaw knives.
 I think they do a great job and make innovative knives available for any budget.
 The Kershaw Camp 5 is no different.

 With a blade of 4.75 inches in length, it falls just below the necessary length to be considered the very best camping knife, but this full tang knife does have many features that make it an incredible option.